CarlaBatlle/TFG/README.md

 ### `counts2tpm.R`
 Function to convert raw gene counts to TPM using gene length annotations.

-### `run_deg_analysis.R`
+### `DEG.R`
 Runs the DEG analysis between conditions using DESeq2.
-Includes filtering, normalization, and differential testing.
+Includes data anlysis, filtering, normalization, and differential expressed genes testing.
 You can adjust filtering parameters inside this script.

 ---